nasa-gibs/worldview/doc/e2e_testing.md

 The basicHooks.js file contains hooks that perform generic operations such as the `selectOption` hook that selects an option from a dropdown.

 The wvHooks.js file contains hooks that perform Worldview specific operations such as the `createDistanceMeasurement` hook that will create a line measurement based on a start and finish location.

-## Docker

-To run the end-to-end tests using Firefox in a docker container, create an image using `npm run docker:image`.
-Run the tests with `npm run docker:ci`.
-See the [Docker](docker.md) page for more information.

 ## Creating End To End Tests